 - not have earned a Bachelor’s Degree.

 The Financial Aid Office will notify students awarded scholarships via the official Financial Aid Offer letter and provide information regarding the scholarship and the availability of renewal.

 If students receive a G&E scholarship, a thank-you note to the donor is expected.
 The Office of Institutional Advancement contacts students regarding this requirement.

 Scholarship awards are generally made for the entire academic year and disbursed in two equal installments directly to the student’s bill each term.
-However, students who are December graduates may receive the entire annual award during the fall term upon discretion of the financial aid administrator.
+However, students who are December graduates may receive the entire annual award during the fall term upon the discretion of the financial aid administrator.

 Students participating in study abroad and enrolled in a Pitt-approved program may continue to receive scholarships during that term.